ehharding/science-center/.github/SECURITY.md

   the severity of the bug or difficulty in applying a fix.

 - This process can take some time.
 Every effort will be made to handle the bug in as timely a manner as possible;
-  however, it's important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.
+  However, it's important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.

 ## Receiving Security Updates